Seiten

 Validity of the M-1 visa

-The following applies: The validity period of the visa determines how long a person may enter the USA - not how long they can stay there.
-The actual residence status is determined solely by the information on the I-20 form.
+The following applies: The validity period of the visa determines the period during which a person may enter the US – not how long they may stay there.
+The actual residence status is based on the information provided in the I-20 form plus 30 days (grace period).

 The M-1 visa can only be used in conjunction with a valid I-20 form.
 If the form expires or loses its validity, the M-1 status also expires, even if the visa in the passport is still valid.